Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - This season, the Buccaneers have an against the spread record of 5-5 in their 10 games as a favorite of 3.5 points or more.

-- Tampa Bay's games this year have hit the over on six of 12 set point totals (50%).
+- Tampa Bay's games this year have gone over the point total six times in 12 opportunities (50%).

-- Tampa Bay is 6-6 against the spread and 9-3 overall this season when the team puts up more than 16.5 points.
+- When Tampa Bay scores more than 16.3 points, it is 6-6 against the spread and 9-3 overall.

-- In games that Tampa Bay amasses over 275.2 yards, the team is 6-5 against the spread and 9-2 overall.
+- When Tampa Bay picks up more than 272.3 yards, the team is 6-6 against the spread and 9-3 overall.

-- This year, the Buccaneers have 16 turnovers, nine fewer than the Bills have takeaways (25).
+- The Buccaneers have 16 giveaways this season, while the Bills have 26 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bills.